pars-linux/web/trunk/web/developer.pardus.org.tr/source/newcontributor/how-to-be-contributor.rst

 #.
 The mentor will give applicant some junior jobs.
 (The junior job can be a bug or package.)
     #.
 Related to junior jobs difficulty, one more jobs can be given to applicant.
     #.
 At this stage playground svn permissions will be given to applicant.
 (The mentor will send and an email to sys.
 Admin for giving permissions.)
     #.
-For giving svn permissions, mentor send a `Creating SVN Account Stock Response`_ comment to bugzilla and the applicant should send the needed information as a bug comment.
-    #.
 The owner of the packages that applicant has done will be his/her mentor.
 #.
 If the applicant might not have achieved to finish the applicant job until the deadline, his/her bug will be closed with status RESOLVED/INVALID by the mentor and related comment will be given.
 Mentor can also add the reapply time to the comment.
 (Reapply time is depended to mentor related to applicant performance)(The mentor will send and an email to sys.
 Admin for removing permissions.)
 #.
 If applicant has finished his/her jobs in time: